medical-software-quality/project-quality-plan/quality_plan.md

 * Changes to the controlled production environment are described by the release SOP[^2].

-* Access to the controlled production environment is restricted to privileged users; the system account used to deploy to production can only be used from the branch `main`.
+* Access to the controlled production environment is restricted to administrators; the system account used to deploy to production can only be used from the branch `main`.
-  Change to these policies can only be done by a (admin) privileged user.
+  Change to these policies can only be done by a administrator.

 ## Software development

 * Software development follows the software development SOP[^3].

-* All software developers are trained in the software development SOP.

-* Changes to the software development SOP[^3] are communicated to the software developers as part of the change.

 ## Validation